Tai Ping Houkui

-- Shi Da Cha Zhong
+- Shi Da Cha (Persimmon Large Leaf Tea Bush)

-- Tea Master
+- Tea Maker

-- Wang Fang Sheng
+- Wang Shuangxi

 - Harvest Time

-- April 15th-30
+- Late April

-- Picking Standard
+- Plucking Standard

-Once the producers return from the fields to their workshop, they sort the tea by plucking off the oldest leaf on the sprig, further refining the picking standard.
-During this process, fresh leaves also get a chance to rest and wither for a while, making them more pliable for processing.
-Tea makers use an iron metal wok with a diameter of about 70cm wide and about 35-40cm deep.
-They only fry 100 grams of fresh leaves at a time at 110C, constantly moving the leaves in the wok for about three minutes at a time.
+Tea makers then fry the leaves at 110°C in an iron metal wok (about 70cm in diameter and 35-40cm deep).
+They only fry 100 grams of fresh leaves at a time, constantly moving the leaves in the wok for about three minutes at a time.
 This heat denatures the enzymes in the leaf that cause oxidation (darkening), thus allowing the leaves to remain fresh and green in color, flavor, and aroma.
-This step is know as “sha qing” (lit. “kill green”).
+This step is known as sha qing (lit. “kill green”).

-After this, the tea is roasted in a wooden four-drawer cabinet-like structure, with a charcoal pot underneath.
-Workers carefully adjust the charcoal to make each level of the cabinet a different temperature: the first level at 100 C, the second at 90 C, the third at 80C, and the fourth at 70 C. Batches of leaves are moved between levels of the cabinet, removing their moisture with different levels of heat.
+After this, the tea is roasted in a wooden four-drawer cabinet-like structure with a charcoal pot underneath as a heat source.
+Workers carefully adjust the charcoal to make each level of the cabinet a different temperature: the lowest level at 100°C, the second at 90°C, the third at 80°C, and the fourth at 70°C. Batches of leaves are moved between levels of the cabinet, gradually removing their moisture with different levels of heat.
 The roasting process takes about an hour.